mvilain/ansible-role-common/README.md

 the standard ubuntu and fedora distros in which some don't have python already installed to ones that run ansible without any prior provisioning.

+Both `vagrant up` and `vagrant up --no-provision; ansible-playbook site.yml` work for:
+- CentOS 6 and 7 (c6, c7)
+- Debian 9 and 10 (d9, d10)
+- fedora 22
+- fedora 23
+- fedora 29
+- fedora 30

+Only `vagrant up` works for
+- fedora 21 (requires vagrant to provision correctly with 2nd NIC and install python)

 ## Appendix A -- Building your own Vagrant box with Packer